 Week 1: Feb 28 - Mar 4, 2022

-Source: Venn.
+Source: Venn by Two Sigma.
 The median and percentile columns measure the performance of each factor in the Two Sigma Factor Lens relative to the entire history of the factor in USD, using weekly data for the period March 1, 1995 - March 4, 2022.

 In the first week (including the last day of February), 15 of the 18 factors in the Two Sigma Factor Lens experienced top or bottom quintile movements: